HonkingGoose/git-gosling/docs/further_resources/recommended_reading.md

 I don't cover the e-mail workflow in this guide, as I want to focus on the Git CLI and the GitHub interface.

 The `git-send-email` site has a lot of good information on sending patches via e-mail.
-Go to the [git-send-email.io](https://git-send-email.io/) website to get started.
+Go to [git-send-email.io](https://git-send-email.io/) to get started.

 ## Git Large File Storage (Git LFS)